L-Pace/L-Pace.github.io/_projects/quantum-market.md

 **Design Patterns**: Showcasing how traditional design patterns apply to Unity's component-based architecture

 The research revealed that while Unity powers many successful games, technical documentation specifically about ScriptableObjects implementation is limited.
 This project helps fill that gap by providing a well-documented, practical example.

-# Screenshots & Gameplay

-{% include gallery caption="Some screenshots from Unity of The Quantum Market" %}

-{% include video id="vEYRFziA-ms " provider="youtube" %}

 # Future Improvements
 If I were to expand this project, I would implement: